 Anyone who has taken a school bus is familiar with the crunching sound of an idling diesel engine—and the nasty exhaust they give off.
 Researchers at the University of Delaware argue that cleaner electric school buses can make financial sense for school districts if they provide services to grid operators.

-In an economic analysis published in Applied Energy and announced yesterday, researchers found that switching over to a fleet of electric buses, each of which costs more than twice a diesel bus, could save a school $38 million over at typical 14-year lifespan.
+In an economic analysis published in Applied Energy and announced yesterday, researchers found that purchasing an electric bus, which costs more than twice a diesel bus, could save a school $38 million over the typical 14-year life of a school bus.
 “It would be cheaper to operate these buses,” said Jeremy Firestone, director of the Center for Carbon-free Power Integration at the University of Delaware.
 “And kids don’t need to be exposed to diesel fumes.”

 The University of Delaware has an ongoing experiment that's at the leading edge of vehicle-to-grid technology.
 It has 15 electric Mini Cooper sedans that earn money by providing quick bursts of power—as short as a few seconds or as long as several minutes--to balance the local electric grid.
 The cars’ batteries effectively act as a mini power plant, providing frequency regulation services that are normally provided by fossil fuel plants or very large stationary batteries.